 We currently recommend five high-impact longtermist funding opportunities.
 In no particular order, these are:

 - The Center for Security and Emerging Technologies at Georgetown University

 - The Center for Health Security at Johns Hopkins University

-Each of these organisations is working to reduce the serious risks posed by emerging technologies to safeguard our future.
-If you are interested in supporting their work, please reach out to your advisor or contact Sjir (email@example.com) for a conversation.
+Each of these organizations is working to reduce the serious risks posed by emerging technologies to safeguard our future.

 For example, in a recent report we outline the case for investing to give: investing one’s financial resources now so they can be used to do more good later.
 Investment returns could allow one to give more at a later point in time.
 Perhaps even more importantly, there may be even better giving opportunities at some future time than there are now.
 As we expect to learn more about how to best affect the long-term future over time, this is especially relevant for longtermist philanthropy.
 However, ensuring that the funds one invests end up with the best giving opportunities in the future is not straightforward.
 This is why Founders Pledge is currently looking into setting up a Long-Term Investment Fund for our members, which would be designed to optimize for long-term impact.

 The bottom line

 For philanthropists who seek to do as much good as possible, few opportunities seem as important as increasing the chance that humanity is able to fulfill its potential.
 Our recommended funding opportunities in this space, which are neglected by other funders, are a great chance for philanthropists to do immense good.
 We plan to expand these recommendations in the coming months, and hope you’ll join us on this important journey.

 - Founders Pledge report on safeguarding the future;

 - Founders Pledge interview with Great.com on the importance of taking a longtermist approach and countering existential threats.